Environmental Governance Reconsidered

 Robert F. Durant is Professor Emeritus in the School of Public Affairs, American University.

 Daniel J. Fiorino is Director of the Center for Environmental Policy at American University.

 Rosemary O’Leary is Edwin O. Stene Distinguished Professor in the School of Public Affairs at the University of Kansas.

 —Elinor Ostrom, Arthur F. Bentley Professor of Government, Indiana University, and Co-Director of the Workshop in Political Theory and Policy Analysis and the Center for the Study of Population, Institutions, and Environmental Change

 —Daniel Press, Professor, Environmental Studies Department, University of California, Santa Cruz

 —Terry Davies, Senior Fellow, Resources for the Future, and former Assistant Administrator for Policy, U.S. Environmental Protection Agency

 —Kent Portney, Professor, Department of Political Science, Tufts University

-—Steven Cohen, Director, Master of Public Administration Program in Environmental Science and Policy, School of International and Public Affairs and Earth Institute, Columbia University
+—Steven Cohen, School of International and Public Affairs and Earth Institute, Columbia University